vyos/vyos-documentation/docs/configuration/firewall/index.rst

 Firewall
 ########

+.. warning:: Due to a race condition that can lead to a failure during boot process, all interfaces are initialized before firewall is configured.
+This leads to a situation where the system is open to all traffic, and can be considered as a security risk.

 As VyOS is based on Linux it leverages its firewall.
 The Netfilter project created iptables and its successor nftables for the Linux kernel to work directly on packet data flows.
 This now extends the concept of